 OTHER REQUIREMENTS AND BEST PRACTICES

-- BOG Fee Waivers must be submitted every year you are in the SOAR program.
+- The CA College Promise Grant must be submitted every year you are in the SOAR program.
 You must complete this prior to the deadline.
 Failure to meet the deadline can result in removal from the SOAR program.